Upcoming events

 SIAA accredited CPD webinars are offered free to Principal, Practitioner and Affiliate members.
 Content will be delivered via panels, interactive discussion, presentations and quizzes and to be eligible for CPD you will need to participate in the webinar live.

-Wednesday 12 February from 1.00 to 2.00pm AEDT
+Wednesday 30 April from 1.00 to 2.00pm AEST

-Professional standards CPD: 1.0 Professionalism and ethics
+Professional standards CPD: 1.0 Regulatory compliance and consumer protection

 ASIC RG146: 1.0 Generic Knowledge